urielsinger/PPI-unbias/README.md

 | publication_dates 	| Publication date of the pubmed papers (extracted using pubmed crawler)     	|
 | discovery_date    	| The minumum publication date                                               	|

-For further explainations you may visit [HitPredict](http://www.hitpredict.org/help.html)
+For further explainations visit [HitPredict](http://www.hitpredict.org/help.html)

 ### Citing
 If you find this repository useful for your research, please consider citing the following paper: